xvmdvx/FENNECv1/README.md

 ### Architecture

-FENNEC (POO) now uses an object-oriented structure.
-The `Sidebar` class builds the main container while specialized `Floater` subclasses manage overlays such as Diagnose, Update and Fraud Review.
-Each environment implements a launcher that extends the `Launcher` base class, and background logic is coordinated through `BackgroundController` with the help of the `Messenger` utility for consistent communication.
+FENNEC (POO) follows a modular object‑oriented design.
+All reusable classes live in the `core/` folder and are loaded by the service worker at `core/background_email_search.js`.
+This worker acts as the central hub: it routes messages, opens or closes tabs and forwards requests to the local Ollama server.

+The user interface is created by the `Sidebar` class while overlay panels (Diagnose, Update, Fraud Review, etc.) inherit from the `Floater` base class.
+Each supported site provides its own launcher—such as `gmail_launcher.js` or `db_launcher.js`—which extends the generic `Launcher` class to detect the page, extract data and inject the sidebar.
+Communication between content scripts and the service worker is handled by the `Messenger` utility and common actions are provided by `utils.js`.
+This structure keeps features isolated per environment while sharing a single backbone for consistent behavior across the extension.

 ## Features